AmadeusITGroup/python-ptypes/doc/storage.rst

       >>> p = MyStorage(mmapFileName, fileSize=1, stringRegistrySize=32)  #doctest: +ELLIPSIS
       Traceback (most recent call last):
          ...
-      TypeError: 'foo' is defined as a non-pickleable volatile member <function foo at ...> in a persistent structure
+      TypeError: 'foo' is defined as a non-pickleable volatile member <function ...foo at ...> in a persistent structure
       >>> os.unlink(mmapFileName)

 This restriction does not mean a persistent structure cannot have methods (or